 I finally caught up to Angie Emsley, one of my racing buddies, who was taking a stab at her first marathon distance.
 She was riding strong.
 Nice work Angie!

-Liz was waiting at the aid station with some e-load, bananas, chain lube, and jujubes.
+Liz was waiting at the aid station with some much needed cheer and nutrients.
+Some e-load, bananas, chain lube, and jujubes.